1637521albert/ransomware-scam-detection-deic/README.md

 In this part we will provide an overview of different algorithms used to expand address or transaction networks in blockchain analysis.
 The explanations focus on how each algorithm operates, explaining its specific approach and the relationships it explores.

 ## Transaction-Based Expansion
 This approach focuses on exploring the network of transactions by tracking the flow of bitcoins through inputs and outputs.
 It identifies related transactions, emphasizing the movement of funds rather than the specific addresses involved.
-This method allows analysts to study the connections between transactions, providing insights into how bitcoins flow through the blockchain.

 ### Forward-Backward Expansion
 The forward-backward algorithm separates the exploration into two distinct phases: